MSIA/2020-msia423-ganguly-got/README.md

 The terminal should now display
 `* Running on http://0.0.0.0:5000/`
 Click on the link to be directed to the application web page.
-If you are
-The file has been downloaded and stored in `data/external` folder.
-User can choose to use the same file for the subsequent steps, in which case there is no need to download again.
-Otherwise the file needs to be downloaded and placed in `data/external`.
-Please do not change the file name.

-**NOTE: You will need to be on the Northwestern VPN for the subsequent steps*
+Enjoy playing around!

 ### Step 1.
 Updating src/config.py
 `src/config.py` contains all the configurable details about the data ingestion pipeline.
 Please update the following items